Search this website for information about collecting stocks and bonds.

 I beg you in the strongest possible way, please do NOT send lists of serial numbers from eBay sales.
 There are simply too many certificates for sale on eBay.
 If I recorded every number on eBay, we would have a nice database, but I would have no time for anything else.

-I know that many people would really like to help by sending eBay serial numbers.
+I know that many people would really want to help by serial numbers or images from eBay.
 I truly appreciate their thoughts and willingness.
 However, I simply do not have the time.
-Instead, you can probably help more by sending higher quality information from your own collections.
+Instead, you can help much more by sending higher quality information from your own collections.

 If sending scans, my recommendations are:

-Before sending scans, please read some of the valuable information in my special section about scanning certificates.
+Scanning certificates is somewhat of an art.
+Before scanning, please read some of the valuable information in a special section of this website about scanning certificates.

 If sending photocopies, reduce certificates to fit on 8-1/2 by 11 paper.
 Ordinary black and white copies are okay.
 There is no need for color copies.
 Make a note at the bottom about the color of your certificate.
 There is no need to record sizes.
-There is no need to copy backs.
-Please, do not write across images.
+There is no need to copy backs or coupons.

-Many of you are very, very serious about railroading.
-And many of you have discovered incredibly obscure facts about companies.
+Many of you are incredibly serious about railroading.
+And many of you have discovered very obscure facts about companies.

 Please be aware that my PRIMARY concern is time.